-Jurgen Schadeberg was born in Berlin on 18 March in 1931.
-He studied at the School of Optic and Photechnic in Berlin, and worked as an apprentice for the German Press Agency for two years.
+Jurgen Schadeberg was born in Berlin, Germany on 18 March 1931.
+He was raised by his mother, Rosemarie, the only child in a single-parent family of limited means.
+He studied at the School of Optic and Photechnic in Berlin and worked as an apprentice for the German Press Agency for two years.

 Generous with his time and advice, Schadeberg became a teacher and mentor to some of the most creative South African photographers of his time, such as Henry Nxumalo, Bob Gosane, Earnest Cole, Ian Berry and John Brett Cohen.
 He was acknowledged as a leading photographer and teacher, who was open and knowledgeable about black life and culture.

-By the mid-950's Drum had grown as a publication, and had attracted some innovative and talented writers.
-However, in 1959 Jurgen left Drum to pursue a career as a freelancer.
-In July of the same year he joined an expedition led by Professor Phillip V. Tobias, the Chairman of the Kalahari Research Committee of the University of the Witwatersrand, to study the San (Bushmen).
+By the mid-1950s Drum had grown as a publication and had attracted some innovative and talented writers.
+However, in 1959 Schadeberg left Drum, after a personal dispute with Anthony Sampson, the editor, who later became former President Nelson Mandela’s biographer, to pursue a career as a freelancer.
+In July of the same year, he joined an expedition led by Professor Phillip V. Tobias, the Chair of the Kalahari Research Committee of the University of the Witwatersrand, to study the San (Bushmen).
 He published these images in the book The Kalahari Bushmen Dance in 1982.

 In the same year, he returned to London where he directed the exhibition "Inside White Chapel" with professionals such as Ron McCormick, Leonard Freed, Charles Marriott and Chris Schwarts.
 He also returned to teaching and took up a post at the Central School of Art and Design in London.

 In 1976, in conjunction with some of his students, he produced an exhibition called "Quality of Life", which coincided with the opening of the new London National Theatre complex.
 During the preparation for the exhibition, Schadeberg and his students lived in a warehouse near London Bridge.
-The group was very international and their images came from all over the world, including Kuwait and the Sahara, Bombay, Brixton and San Francisco.
+The group was very international and their images came from all over the world.

 After teaching a course at the New School, New York, he returned to freelance work for English and German magazines.
 In 1996, a retrospective exhibition of his work was held at the South African National Gallery in Johannesburg.